Artemia franciscana: Climate change

+Protein Biology

 Several late embryogenesis abundant proteins have been identified in this species.
-See Menze et al., 2009, Sharon et al., 2009, Hand et al., 2007 and Chen et al., 2009 for LEA proteins in A. franciscana.
+For example, group three LEA proteins are found in the embryos of A. franciscana, where they are known to have structural and protective capabilities for the organism.
+See Menze et al., 2009, Sharon et al., 2009, Hand et al., 2007 and Chen et al., 2009 for more on LEA proteins in A. franciscana.